 What about my kids?

 Bring them!
 We love them!
-At ULC we welcome kids in the service but there are also locations to step out if necessary.
+At ULC we welcome kids in our worship gatherings and there are also locations for parents to step out with children, if they’d like.
 Our church body feels like a family where the parents, young professionals and college students alike get to know the kids and enjoy their energy.

 Can I take Communion?

-We welcome EVERYONE to join us as we circle the altar during communion!
+We welcome EVERYONE to join us for communion!
 Because Communion is a statement of our unity of faith, we ask that only those who have been baptized, prepared themselves, and share our beliefs receive communion.
 If our beliefs are new or unfamiliar to you, or you are not prepared to receive communion today, please join us around the altar and cross your arms over your chest to indicate you will not be receiving communion today.
 And then after the service please speak with the pastor or ask someone to point out an elder to have a conversation about what we believe and to answer any questions you may have.

 How can I get connected?

 Pastor Gabe and Pastor Marcus stand outside the front doors to greet all who join for worship on Sunday mornings.
 They’re always happy to talk about next steps.
 We also have a host on Sundays who will gladly answer questions.
 If you’d like more info via email, fill out our connect form.
 Lastly, be sure to follow our Instagram or Facebook to stay updated during the week.